jovankoledin/cgra_tile_hdl/README.md

-## Design of a simple vector functional unit enabled CGRA
+## Design of a simple vector tile for a CGRA

-_Currently only finished building Vector Tile_
+_Currently only tested Vector Tile_

 By Jovan Koledin